ImagineCemeteries/ImagineCemeteries/240325_Temporary/240112_guide_hospital.md

     - We can't change anyone's nature, but the dark cloud affects us all.
 We can teach you how to get rid of the dark cloud that hangs over us all.

-# How - Get Rid of the Dark Cloud
+# How - Get Rid of the Dark Cloud - X

  We would like everyone on all sides to join us & help get rid of this spiritual smog.